XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Robustly Monitoring for Payments ##

-In order to robustly monitor incoming payments, gateways should do the following:
+To robustly check for incoming payments, gateways should do the following:

 * Keep a record of the most-recently-processed transaction and ledger.
 That way, if you temporarily lose connectivity, you know how far to go back.
 * Check the result code of every incoming payment.
 Some payments go into the ledger to charge an anti-spam fee, even though they failed.
 Only transactions with the result code `tesSUCCESS` can change non-XRP balances.
 Only transactions from a validated ledger are final.
 * [Look out for Partial Payments](https://ripple.com/knowledge_center/partial-payment-flag/ "Partial Payment Flag Gateway Bulletin").
 Payments with the partial-payment flag enabled can be considered "successful" if any non-zero amount is delivered, even miniscule amounts.
     * In `rippled`, check the transaction for a `meta.delivered_amount` field.
 If present, that field indicates how much money *actually* got delivered to the `Destination` address.
     * In RippleAPI, you can search the `outcome.BalanceChanges` field to see how much the destination address received.
 In some cases, this can be divided into multiple parts on different trust lines.
-* Some transactions modify your balances without being payments directly to or from one of your addresses.
+* Some transactions change your balances without being payments directly to or from one of your addresses.
 For example, if ACME sets a nonzero [TransferRate](#transferrate), then ACME's issuing address's outstanding obligations decrease each time Bob and Charlie exchange ACME issuances.
 See [TransferRate](#transferrate) for more information.

 To make things simpler for your customers, we recommend accepting payments to either operational addresses and issuing addresses.

-As an added precaution, we recommend comparing the balances of your issuing address with the Ripple-backing funds in your internal accounting system each time there is a new Ripple ledger version.
+As an added precaution, we recommend comparing the balances of your issuing address with the Ripple-backing funds in your internal accounting system as of each new Ripple ledger version.
 The issuing address's negative balances should match the assets you have allocated to RCL outside the network.
 If the two do not match up, then you should suspend processing payments into and out of the RCL until you have resolved the discrepancy.

 * Use [`rippled`'s `gateway_balances` command](reference-rippled.html#gateway-balances) or [RippleAPI's `getTrustlines` method](reference-rippleapi.html#gettrustlines) to check your balances.
 * If you have a [TransferRate](#transferrate) set, then your obligations within the RCL decrease slightly whenever other Ripple addresses transfer your issuances among themselves.